PgDoorman Basic Usage Guide

 Automatic Configuration Generation

-PgDoorman provides a powerful generate command that can automatically create a configuration file by connecting to your PostgreSQL server and detecting databases and users.
-By default, the generated config includes detailed inline comments explaining every parameter.
+The generate command creates a configuration file by connecting to your PostgreSQL server and detecting databases and users.
+By default, the generated config includes inline comments explaining every parameter.

 # View all available options